 - Have a compelling CTA at the end

 - Consist of fonts and color schemes that complement one another

 Using Infographics for Marketing Outreach

-Effective marketing outreach starts with an infographic that can be separated into different parts.
-It should have several parts within itself that can be pulled out separately and repurposed into long-form articles.
+Effective marketing outreach starts with an infographic that has several parts within itself that can be pulled out separately and repurposed into long-form articles.

-Take for example your company is a shoe store.
-You create an infographic on the benefits of wearing steel toe boots.
-One part of the infographic focuses on wearing steel toe boots in a factory setting.
-Another section on wearing them in an outdoor construction area.
-And then another that covers the comfort of wearing steel toe boots.
+Take for example your company is a shoe store, and you create an infographic on the benefits of wearing steel toe boots.
+One part of the infographic focuses on wearing steel toe boots in a factory setting, another section highlights wearing the boots in an outdoor construction area, and then another that covers the comfort of wearing the steel toe boots.
 Each part of the infographic can be pulled out separately.
 This makes it possible to create a long-form article on each.
-This is an excellent example of how to get multiple uses out of a single infographic, all of which are useful for effective outreach efforts.
+This is an excellent example of how to get multiple uses out of a single infographic, all of which can boost the success of your marketing outreach efforts.

 Imagine creating an email on each part of the infographic and using them as part of a drip-email campaign to your subscribers.
-From this single infographic, you have at least three emails you can create to drive traffic to your site.
+Using our infographic example above, you have at least three emails you can create to drive traffic to your site.
 You also have three separate blog posts you can create and publish on your website.
-You can do this will all of your infographics so as long as different parts of them can be used separately.
+You can do this with all of your infographics as long as different parts of them can be used separately.
 Speak with an infographic design agency to learn more about creating infographics for multiple purposes.

 Top Tips for Effective Infographic Outreach

 The goal of infographic outreach is to generate buzz around your infographic.
 In doing so, you push your brand in front of a broader audience.
 As you likely already know, reaching out to hundreds of sites is often a dead end road.
 Out of 100, you may land 10 to 15 sites that are willing to build a backlink to your infographic; this is why creating a solid infographic outreach strategy is so important.

 Get the Infographic Ready to Go Viral